Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

 Children's bags can be stored in lockable cupboards while they are participating in activities, although space is limited and we cannot guarantee to provide this service to all groups.

-The visitor centre is located within 7 hectares of grassland and woodland where many education activities take place.
+The national park centre is located within 7 hectares of grassland and woodland where many education activities take place.
 All areas are within 5 minutes' walk of the visitor centre.
 Less mobile people and wheelchair users can usually participate in these activities but please let us know in advance so we can plan accordingly.
 Electric wheelchair buggies are available to loan free of charge for use in the grounds - please book in advance if required.

-This visitor centre provides a main exhibition area, gift shop, tea room, toilets and bike shop all of which are open to the public and fully wheelchair accessible.
+This national park centre provides a main exhibition area, gift shop, tea room, toilets and bike shop all of which are open to the public and fully wheelchair accessible.
 Electric wheelchair buggies are available free of charge for use in the grounds.
 Please book in advance if required.
 Please note that there are no classrooms or space for groups to eat packed lunches indoors at this centre.

 Guided walks and special needs